-Northwestern Memorial evaluated events and transactions occurring subsequent to November 30, 2016 through January 13, 2017, the date of issuance of these financial statements.
-There were no recognized subsequent events and no unrecognized subsequent events requiring disclosure.
+Northwestern Memorial evaluated events and transactions occurring subsequent to August 31, 2017 through October 30, 2017, the date of issuance of these financial statements.
+During this period, there were no subsequent events requiring recognition in the condensed consolidated financial statements and no unrecognized subsequent events requiring disclosure other than those disclosed in Note 7.